tedchen0001/OSCP-Notes/Proving_Grounds_Writeups/README.md

 - When using the python exploit script, note that the input parameters are case-sensitive.
 - `Bad Request - Invalid Hostname.
 HTTP Error 400.
 The request hostname is invalid.` you may need to provide a specific fully qualified domain name (FQDN).
 - If essential components are missing when running the exploit file, try compiling it on the target machine.
 For example, 'GLIBC_2.34' not found.
-- pay attention to Git
+- pay attention to Git (hidden folder)
+- When collecting the user list, it is possible to include administrator as well.
+(AD)

 #### Commands